Command of the watch

 this world and that this experience allows them to realize a level of self-discovery

 Shipboard life and the demands of sailing a traditionally

 rigged vessel are important components of this experience.
 The girls will learn

 boating safety, navigation, and sail handling aboard the 77’ schooner Inland Seas.
-Our program which was
+This program which was

-designed specifically for the CYC Foundation has 5 goals:
+designed specifically for the Chicago Yacht Club Foundation has 5 goals:

 1. Connect people to place.
 The